tamarshnirer/prometheus-alertmanager/README.md

 sudo apt install docker
 sudo apt install docker-compose
 ```
 - Run the docker-compose image.
-It should download the base images, build them and run the containers in a bridge network mode.
+It should download the base images, build them, and run the containers in a bridge network mode.
 ```bash
 docker-compose up -d
 ```